Developing a vision for curriculum design

 Progression in learning is a process of developing and improving in skills and knowledge over time.
 This focuses on understanding what it means to make progress in a given Area or discipline and how learners should deepen and broaden their knowledge and understanding, skills and capacities, and attributes and dispositions.
 This is key to them embodying the four purposes and to progressing into different pathways beyond school.

 As well as the overarching principles, principles of progression are also described in the context of each Area.
 However, schools and settings in their curriculum design and development will also wish to cross-reference to the characteristics associated with each of the four purposes in the planning of learning experiences.
-It is essential that learning progression not only reflects Area knowledge and understanding but also reflects the capabilities reflected in the four purposes, their integral skills, and the cross-curricula skills.
+It is essential that learning progression not only reflects Area knowledge and understanding but also reflects the capabilities reflected in the four purposes, their integral skills, and the cross-curricular skills.
 While the four purposes do not explicitly refer to progression, they should inform the planning of all learning experiences within the Curriculum for Wales, which brings together content, pedagogical approaches and assessment practices to challenge and support learners.

 Supporting learners to make progress is a fundamental driver of the Curriculum for Wales.
 Progression is reflected in the statements of what matters, the descriptions of learning for each of these statements and is also the primary purpose of assessment.
 Understanding how learners progress is critical to learning and teaching and should inform curriculum design, classroom planning and assessment.